bibekanandadatta/JHU-Dissertation-Template/README.md

 - Macros related to the title page items are defined in the `TITLE PAGE MACROS` section and the details are given below.

-- Some essential macros related to different redefined environments are available `OTHER MACROS` (will be discussed below).
+- Some essential macros related to different redefined environments are available in `OTHER MACROS` in the preamble (will be discussed below).

 - Add your math macros to the `MATH MACROS` section.
 Some examples of simple math macros are added there in the template.
 You can add more.